What is the Orthodox Church?

 It was from the religious and political Western world that the vast majority of early colonists came to make their homes in the New World.
 Here they could be free to live without fear or threat of recrimination from either Roman Catholic or Protestant dictums.
 But with them also came the religious environment and convictions of the Western Europe they left behind.

 When the Orthodox “latecomers” finally arrived in North America, they were often ignored as a “foreign” minority.
 The religious and cultural climate of the New World was already deeply entrenched.
 Thus, rather than mingle with the culture religiously, Orthodox Christians tended to maintain their Old World ethnic identity, even to the point of retaining their native languages in their worship.
 People who visited their churches were often unable to understand what was said or done.
+Services at our parish are done in English.

-But times are changing.
 The Orthodox Church today is being taken seriously in this hemisphere.
 People devoted to Christ, but distressed and frustrated by the directions being taken in both Roman Catholic and Protestant circles, and desiring a more full worship and spiritual life, are turning to the changeless Orthodox Church.
 It only makes sense that the Church from which the Bible came would be the Church where the faith described in the Bible could be lived out and preserved.

 The Church which brought Orthodoxy to North America is now bringing North America to Orthodoxy.
 Constantly, people are being introduced to the faith and worship of the Orthodox Church.
 New churches are beginning in cities and towns from coast to coast.
 With renewed vision, many established churches have made the transition to English-language services.
 Not surprisingly, there is also a breadth of interest in Orthodoxy being expressed on college and university campuses in the U.S. and Canada.
 Students are discovering Orthodoxy as a place where the search for spiritual reality finds fulfillment.